alphagov/forms/design/prototype-version-1/prototype-tested.md

 #### **Analysis**

 ##### **Long and short question text**
-- Not sure why long and short questions are needed
+- Not sure why long and short versions of questions are needed
   > P2: Left short version blank for most questions.

-  > P3: The long versions and short version, was an unexpected question.
+  > P3: The long version and short version, was an unexpected question.
 Initial thinking is to put the short version.

 ##### **Answer types**
 - Felt answer types were missing or limited
-- NINo format is a possible answer type missing
+- National Insurance Number is a possible answer type missing
 - Answer type didn’t match mental model for asking a Name
   > “you might want Name as a type here too.
 If you wanted first name and last name separately.
 At the moment you’d have to do two separate form fields.” - P1